iOS 14 and Facebook ads: All you need to know

 Now that we have some context, let’s look at how this affects us and our ad campaigns.

-How iOS 14 is changing Facebook ads
+How iOS 14 changed Facebook ads

 When a similar tracking opt-in was introduced with iOS 13 with regards to tracking location data, a Digiday report claims “opt-in rates to share data with apps when they're not in use are often below 50%” when just a few years prior, the rate was close to 100%.
 “Higher opt-in rates prevailed when people weren't aware that they even had a choice.”